 Thoughts On Economics

-Note: This file is just a place for me to gather miscellaneous thoughts that I have on economics that don’t fit in other files.
+Note: This file is just a place for me to gather miscellaneous thoughts and musings that I have on economics that don’t fit in other files.
 I might add more sections to this file when I feel that I have more solid ideas that are worth publishing.

 1. Scarce Resources